-Because of the serial data transfer, the DS1922L/ DS1922T employ three address registers called TA1, TA2, and E/S (Figure 8).
-Registers TA1 and TA2 must be loaded with the target address to which the data is written or from which data is sent to the master upon a Read command.
-Register E/S acts like a byte counter and Transfer Status register.
-It is used to verify data integrity with Write commands.
+Because of the serial data transfer, the DS1923 employs three address registers called TA1, TA2, and E/S (Figure 8).
+Registers TA1 and TA2 must be loaded with the target address to which the data is written or from which data is sent to the master upon a read command.
+Register E/S acts like a byte counter and transfer status register.
+It is used to verify data integrity with write commands.
 Therefore, the master only has read access to this register.
 The lower 5 bits of the E/S register indicate the address of the last byte that has been written to the scratchpad.
 This address is called ending offset.
-The DS1922L/DS1922T require that the ending offset is always 1Fh for a Copy Scratchpad command to function.
+The DS1923 requires that the ending offset is always 1Fh for a Copy Scratchpad to function.
 Bit 5 of the E/S register, called PF or partial byte flag, is set if the number of data bits sent by the master is not an integer multiple of 8.
 Bit 6 is always a 0.
 Note that the lowest 5 bits of the target address also determine the address within the scratchpad, where intermediate storage of data begins.
 This address is called byte offset.
-If the target address for a Write command is 13Ch, for example, the scratchpad stores incoming data beginning at the byte offset 1Ch and is full after only 4 bytes.
+If the target address for a Write Scratchpad command is 13Ch, for example, the scratchpad stores incoming data beginning at the byte offset 1Ch and is full after only 4 bytes.
 The corresponding ending offset in this example is 1Fh.
-For best economy of speed and efficiency, the target address for writing should point to the beginning of a page, i.e., the byte offset is 0.
+For best economy of speed and iButton Hygrochron Temperature/Humidity Logger with 8KB Data-Log Memory efficiency, the target address for writing should point to the beginning of a page, i.e., the byte offset is 0.
 Thus, the full 32-byte capacity of the scratchpad is available, resulting also in the ending offset of 1Fh.
-The ending offset together with the PF flag are a means to support the master checking the data integrity after a Write command.
-The highest valued bit of the E/S register, called authorization accepted (AA), indicates that a valid Copy command for the scratchpad has been received and executed.
+The ending offset together with the PF flag are a means to support the master checking the data integrity after a Write Scratchpad command.
+The highest valued bit of the E/S register, called authorization accepted (AA), indicates that a valid Copy Scratchpad command for the scratchpad has been received and executed.
 Writing data to the scratchpad clears this flag.

-BIT NUMBER 7 6 5 4 3 2 1 0 TARGET ADDRESS (TA1) Τ7 T6 T5 T4 T3 T2 T1 TO TARGET ADDRESS (TA2) T15 T14 T13 T12 T11 T10 Т9 T8 ENDING ADDRESS WITH DATA STATUS (E/S) (READ ONLY) AA 0 PF E4 E3 E2 E1 EO
+BIT NUMBER 7 6 5 4 3 2 1 0 TARGET ADDRESS (TA1) T7 T6 T5 T4 T3 T2 T1 ТО TARGET ADDRESS (TA2) T15 T14 T13 T12 T11 T10 Т9 T8 ENDING ADDRESS WITH DATA STATUS (E/S) (READ ONLY) AA 0 PF E4 E3 E2 E1 EO